BAAI-DCAI/DataOptim/README.md

 After that, you can use this diretory as the `--image-folder` in LLaVA's training script.

-### Visual instruction tuning data
-In our HuggingFace repository, all of the visual instruction tuning data mentioned above are already converted to the input format of LLaVA.
+For the visual instruction tuning QAs, all of the data mentioned above are already converted to the training format of LLaVA in our HuggingFace repository.
 You can download them directly from [data.zip](https://huggingface.co/datasets/BAAI/DataOptim/blob/main/data/data.zip).

 ## How to participate
 To participate the challenge, visit the [project page](http://dataoptim.org) for more details.
+Basically, the target is to find a subset of data that can best boost the model's abilities.
+You can design your own method to find this subset.

+For standard setting, you only need to submit the data **IDs**, we will sample the data according to the IDs.
+For the BYOD setting, you need to update the **full dataset** you select.
-The example submission file for the standard setting and BYOD setting can be found [here](./example/example-standard.txt) and [here](./example/example-byod.json) respectively.
+The example submission file for both settings can be found in [example-standard.json](./example/example-standard.txt) and [example-byod.json](./example/example-byod.json), respectively.

-We will finetune the model with your selected data and respond with the evaluation results.

-## Training & evaluation details
-In the training stage, we first sample the data in the submitted file.
+In the example, we sample 17 data from the dataset just to show the format.
-Then based on the [pretrained weights](https://huggingface.co/liuhaotian/llava-pretrain-llama-2-7b-chat) of LLaVA-LLaMA-2-7B, we perform the finetuning stage with selected data.
-The base LLM model LLama-2-7B-Chat could be found [here](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).
+You can sample a specific amount of data according to the competition you participate.

+Before submitting the your selected data, we recommend training and evaluating the selected data locally to validate their effectiveness.
+We provided a [script](./codes/get_subset_from_ids.py) to help convert the data IDs to the training format of LLaVA.
+After that, you can use the file as the `--data_path` in LLaVA's training script.

-The training script is shown as follows, which is modified based on this [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh):
+The training script used in the competition is shown as follows, which is modified based on LLaVA's finetuning [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh):

 ```
 ################## LLaMA-2 ##################
 PROMPT_VERSION="llava_llama_2"